ventr1c/ventr1c.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a forth-year PhD student in [the College of Information Sciences and Technology](https://ist.psu.edu/) at [The Pennsylvania State University](https://www.psu.edu/).
+I am a fourth-year PhD student in [the College of Information Sciences and Technology](https://ist.psu.edu/) at [The Pennsylvania State University](https://www.psu.edu/).
 My advisors are [Prof. Suhang Wang](https://suhangwang.ist.psu.edu/) and [Prof. Xiang Zhang](https://faculty.ist.psu.edu/xzz89/).
-I received my bachelor degree of engineering in Computer Science from [Huazhong University of Sciences and Technology](http://english.hust.edu.cn/) in 2021.
+I received my bachelor's degree of engineering in Computer Science from [Huazhong University of Sciences and Technology](http://english.hust.edu.cn/) in 2021.
 My research interests lie in large language models, graph learning, trustworthy AI, and their intersections.

 ## News
 <!-- ====== -->
-* [2025-10] Our [survey](https://arxiv.org/abs/2510.16724) about RL-based agentic search is released.
+* [2025-10] Our survey about RL-based agentic search is released. [survey](https://arxiv.org/abs/2510.16724) [repository](https://github.com/ventr1c/Awesome-RL-based-Agentic-Search-Papers)
 * [2025-08] One paper is accepted to ICDM 2025.
 * [2025-05] Two papers are accepted to KDD 2025 (February cycle).
 * [2025-05] One paper named ["A Survey on Small Language Models in the Era of Large Language Models: Architecture, Capabilities, and Trustworthiness"](https://dl.acm.org/doi/10.1145/3711896.3736563) is accepted to KDD 2025 (Lecture-Style Tutorials).